sspickle/assessdb/README.md

 assessdb
 ========

 An academic assessment database project (Still highly embryonic!)

+This is all in a state of tremendous flux!
+Things should settle down soon.

 Hopefully I'll have time to devote to this soon.